lammps/lammps/doc/src/Build_extras.rst

 To build with this package, you must choose options for precision and which GPU hardware to build for.
-The GPU package currently supports three different types of backends: OpenCL, CUDA and HIP.
+The GPU package currently supports three different types of back ends: OpenCL, CUDA and HIP.

 CMake build
 ^^^^^^^^^^^